sullendhy/Reparameterization-based-attack/README.md

 ```

 ## 3. Acknowledgements
-This repository is built using the [FAIR](https://github.com/facebookresearch) repository.
+This repository is built based on the [FAIR](https://github.com/facebookresearch) repository.
 We thank C. Guo * et al. for their help.